qaul/qaul.net/doc/CLI-Client_Configuration.md

 SQL via CLI
 -----------

-Start the qaul.net application at least once for that the data base file is generated.
+Start the qaul.net application at least once for that the database file is generated.

 Install the sqlite3 command line interface program: